 Affordability.
-I tend to agree with those who say we cannot afford not to provide adequate funding to meet our goals for public education.
+We cannot afford not to provide adequate funding to meet our goals for public education.
 Our children deserve no less; our economic future requires no less.
 But education is only one public priority, and taxpayers' pockets are not bottomless.
-The Province and the education community must engage in a continuous dialogue and a continuous process of assessing need, determining the appropriate level of funding to meet that need, then assessing results, including levels of student achievement, and reassessing need and the appropriate level of funding.
+The Province and the education community must engage in a continuous dialogue and process of assessing need, determining the appropriate level of funding to meet that need, then assessing results, including levels of student achievement, and reassessing need and appropriate level of funding.